sunnysideup/silverstripe-ecommerce_orderstep_payment_check/CONTRIBUTING.md

-# Contributing to ecommerce orderstep Send Payment Reminder
+# Contributing to ecommerce orderstep payment check

 Please read the
 [generic write up for contributing](https://docs.silverstripe.org/en/4.0/contributing/) on silverstripe.org for some general information.
-In practice, we would be stoked with any Send Payment Reminder / help you can provide.
+In practice, we would be stoked with any feedback / help you can provide.

 ## Copyright